-Values: ThinkPad LCD, External Display
+Values: ThinkPad LCD, USB Type-C, HDMI, Display on dock

 Description: Select the display device that you want to activate at boot time.
 This selection is effective for boot time, password prompt, and ThinkPad Setup.
+USB Type-C corresponds to the USB Type-C connector on your computer.
+HDMI corresponds to the HDMI connector on your computer.
+Display on dock corresponds to the video connectors (such as the DVI or VGA connectors) on a docking station.
+Boot screen is cloned to all displays on dock.

-Total Graphics Memory
+• Total Graphics Memory